JackPlowman/create-repository-tasks/README.md

 - Set up SonarCloud analysis for the repository.
 - Set up integration testing in a CI/CD pipeline for the repository.
 - Add zizmor GitHub Workflow/Action analysis.
-- Set up CodeLimit analysis for the repository.